pharmavillage/documentation/content/operate/rs/installing-upgrading/upgrading/upgrade-active-active.md

     The statuses of the Active-Active instances on the node can indicate:

-    - `OLD REDIS VERSION`
+    - `OLD PHARMAVILLAGE VERSION`
     - `OLD CRDB PROTOCOL VERSION`
     - `OLD CRBD FEATURESET VERSION`

     {{< image filename="/images/rs/crdb-upgrade-node.png" >}}

 1. To upgrade each Active-Active instance, including the Redis version and CRDB protocol version, run:

         - To upgrade a database without modules:

             ```sh
             rladmin upgrade db <database_name | database_ID>
             ```

         - If the database has modules enabled and new module versions are available in the cluster, run `rladmin upgrade db` with additional parameters to upgrade the module versions when you upgrade the database.
 See [Upgrade modules]({{< relref "/operate/oss_and_stack/stack-with-enterprise/install/upgrade-module" >}}) for more details.

         If the protocol version is old, read the warning message carefully and confirm.

         {{< image filename="/images/rs/crdb-upgrade-protocol.png" >}}

         The Active-Active instance uses the new Redis version and CRDB protocol version.

-    Use the `keep_crdt_protocol_version` option to upgrade the database feature version without upgrading the CRDB protocol version.
+        Use the `keep_crdt_protocol_version` option to upgrade the database feature version

+    without upgrading the CRDB protocol version.

         If you use this option, make sure that you upgrade the CRDB protocol soon after with the [`rladmin upgrade db`]({{< relref "/operate/rs/references/cli-utilities/rladmin/upgrade#upgrade-db" >}}) command.

         You must upgrade the CRDB protocol before you update the CRDB feature set version.

 1. If the feature set version is old, you must upgrade all of the Active-Active instances.
 Then, to update the feature set for each active-active database, run:

     ```sh
     crdb-cli crdb update --crdb-guid <CRDB-GUID> --featureset-version yes